MyreMylar/pygame_gui/docs/source/theme_reference/theme_selection_list.rst

 The selection list may also contain a :class:`UIVerticalScrollBar <pygame_gui.elements.UIVerticalScrollBar>` which you can reference with the block id 'window.vertical_scroll_bar'.
-You can also reference all of the buttons that are sub elements of the scroll bar with a theming block id of 'window.vertical_scroll_bar.button'.
+You can also reference all of the buttons that are sub elements of the scroll bar with a theming block id of 'window.vertical_scroll_bar.button', or pick out the list item buttons specifically with a class_id of '@selection_list_item'.

 You can further reference the individual buttons of the scroll bar by adding their object IDs: